emacsmirror/comint-histories/README.md

 ## Example configuration

-Here is a slightly modified version my current configuration for comint-histories:
+Here is a slightly modified version of my current configuration for comint-histories:

 ```
 (use-package comint-histories